AtsuLeVrai/zen/README.md

 A: Zen is 10x easier to learn (no lifetime annotations), compiles faster, has better error messages, and includes development hot-patching.
 You get Rust's performance without the complexity.

-**Q: Why C++ for the compiler instead of Rust or other modern languages?**
+**Q: Why Rust for the compiler instead of C++ or other languages?**
-A: C++ provides the perfect balance: total control like C, but with modern features like RAII, templates, and STL.
-We get zero runtime overhead, maximum performance, universal portability, plus automatic memory management and sophisticated abstractions for implementing innovations.
+A: Rust provides the perfect balance: memory safety by default, excellent pattern matching for AST manipulation, built-in `Result<T, E>` that matches our language design, rich ecosystem with compiler-specific crates, and modern tooling.
+We get zero memory bugs in the compiler itself plus sophisticated abstractions for implementing innovations.

 **Q: Is this just another systems language?**
 A: No!
 Zen targets everything - web (WebAssembly), desktop, mobile, backend.
 It's a universal language that's both